TEIC/website/src/activities/council/meetings/tei-technical-coucil-p5-teleconference_2026-05-06.md

       * Check to see if anything breaks after resolution of related ticket [\#2306](https://github.com/TEIC/TEI/issues/2306).

   * [\#2821](https://github.com/TEIC/TEI/pull/2821): Adding optional third coordinate to teidata.point
-      * Council agree to proceed with mixing 2D and 3D on the same attribute.
+      * Council agrees to proceed with mixing 2D and 3D on the same attribute.
       * Merged in meeting.
       * **Action on TOC:** Add prose and examples.